 Let us, from our point of view on the hills of Jerusalem, look eastward and see the Mount of Olives, always conspicuous from every part of the environs of Jerusalem.
 There are three ways of ascending the Mount of Olives.
 At the bottom of the picture to the left we see the main road coming down from the St. Stephen's Gate, behind us, into the heart of the valley.
 Immediately before us, with its dark and tapering trees, is the Garden of Gethsemane.
 To the left a road goes up the Mount of Olives.
 This is thought by some to be the way that David passed when fleeing from his rebel son Absalom.
 Then we see the middle road, which, in the picture, turns to the southeast and ascends the mount to the left of the new Greek church with its towers of swelling domes.
 This road passes to Bethany, over the summit of the hill.
 Another road, passing this side of the Garden of Gethsemane, at the bottom of the picture, is the carriage road which leads to Bethany.
 (Source: Earthly Footsteps of the Man of Galilee, p.
 127.)

-Mosque and Church of the Ascension, Mount of Olives
+Dome of Ascension, Mount of Olives

 The top of the Mount of Olives is the traditional scene of the Ascension, and a church was built over it in the fourth century, by Helena, the mother of Constantine.
 That building has long since disappeared, and the reputed site is now occupied by a humble chapel which stands in the court of a mosque!
 Crowds of pilgrims visit it, and have done so for many centuries.
 The guardian shows them the print of one of the Saviour's feet in the rock, and tells them that both footprints were there until the Mohammedans stole one of them.
 Bishop Ellicott and others think the traditional may be the true site of the Ascension; but I cannot see how the words "as far as to Bethany" can be made to signify, to the top of Olivet, which is not half-way to that village.
 (Source: Jerusalem, Bethany, and Bethlehem, p.
 107.)